CutieCat6778/bot-noob/README.md

 ### Bot

 Designed and developed by Cat (Thinh), one of the member of the Noob Community.
-And still being supported until today.
+And stil being supported until today.

 # Contact